OglesbyArt/BoughtPainting/README.md

     }

     //Desc: saves an individual bought painting record into a file.
 Will save over an
-    //      existing record if the last name and title of wokr match or will add
+    //      existing record if the last name and title of work match or will add
     //      a new record if no existing record matches this object.
     //Pre:  all Bought Painting fields must be valid
     //Post: the message informing the user has been printed and the artist.dat